-- Maintained excellent relationships with the financial community and our stockholders - Provided effective management and leadership over the finance and accounting, global business operations, information technology, internal audit, investor relations, tax and treasury organizations - Supervised the ongoing strengthening of our balance sheet, including a substantial increase in free cash flow - Effectively managed our operating expense to enable incremental investment across the business, including in our products, infrastructure and people - Served as the executive sponsor of several cross-functional, longer-term projects to enable integrated business processes and improve operating efficiencies
+In his long-standing role as our CFO, Mr. Moylan continued to maintain excellent relationships with the financial community and our stockholders.
+He provided effective management and leadership over a wide range of organizations, including finance and accounting, global business operations, information technology, information security, internal audit, investor relations, tax and treasury.
+He supervised the ongoing strengthening of our balance sheet as a competitive differentiator, including a substantial increase in free cash flow, which enabled the authorization of a new \$1 billion share repurchase program in December 2021.
+He facilitated the updating and communication of our longer-term financial targets.
+Mr. Moylan also continued to serve as the executive sponsor of several cross-functional projects to reorganize our legal entity structure, enable integrated business processes and improve operating efficiencies.